-To alleviate the above-mentioned problem, we adopt non-parametric classifiers for intra-camera learning.
 As illustrated in Figure~\ref{framework_pic}, our network consists of a feature extraction backbone, a FC embedding layer, together with an external memory bank.
 Based upon this network structure, we design camera-specific non-parametric classifiers to perform the classification tasks within each camera view.

-Formally, when an image is input, the FC embedding layer outputs a $d$-dimensional feature vector.
+Formally, when an image is input, the FC embedding layer outputs a $d$-dimensional feature vector ($d=2048$ in our work).
 The memory bank $\mathcal{K}\in R^{d\times N}$ stores the up-to-date features of all accumulated IDs and each column corresponds to one ID.
 During back-propagation, the memory bank is updated by

 where $\mathcal{K}[j]$ is the $j$-th column of the memory. $f(x_i)$ is a $L_2$ normalized feature extracted from image $x_i$ that belongs to the $j$-th ID. $\mu \in [0,1]$ is an updating rate.
 After each update, $\mathcal{K}[j]$ is scaled to having unit $L_2$ norm.
 The updated feature in each column can be interpreted as the centroid of an identity class in the feature space, which is a $d$-dimensional unit hypersphere.